kristian-lange/net-glimpse/README.md

 E.g. `http://localhost:9000/glimps?nif=wlp3s0` shows a visualization of the Ethernet layer and the Internet layer of the network interface `wlp3s0`.

+You can open multiple pages of the same or different network interface(s) at the same time.

 ### Visualization Details

 * Nodes represent MAC or IP addresses